 Course Name Education and Society in Japan Semester, Year Spring Quarter Number of Credits 1 Credit Course level 2000 Course Number 027003 Instructor(s) (Institution) ABE Masaki(大学院教育学研究院) Course Objectives To promote global understanding, mutual communication at individual level is essential, that is to explain their own social characteristics and culture to those who have different cultural background and knowledge, and to take an interest in the society and culture of both.
 In this course, we pick topics in Japanese education system, school education, and social characteristics related to education, and discuss them with Japanese students and foreign students from the perspective of international diversity.
 We will also visit a high school and discuss with students.
 This school visit gives a chance that foreign students know the actual educational field and that Japanese students reconsider the high school education from different perspective.
 This course aims for students to improve mutual communication skill and to consider the role of education for sustainable development.
 Course Goals After successful completion of this course, you will be able to 1.
 Explain the characteristics of your own country, regarding the topics raised in the course, in English.
 2. Have mutual communicate in English with people from different back ground.
 3. Describe a possible role of education for sustainable development.
-Course Schedule Guidance Topics on Japanese education or school education Topics on characteristics of Japanese society rel Group work : preparation for group presentation Group presentation, questions & answers Guidance for school visit 7-8.
-School visit ated to education + group di scussion Homework If there are pre-handout materials, students will be The learning and preparation for group presentation Grading System You are evaluated by following; 1. contribution to the group discussion (20%) 2. group presentation, including reply to questions (50%) 3. report on the school visit (30%) Textbooks / Reading List Websites Website of Laboratory Additional Information This course is basically conducted face-to-face, bu flex. at depending on the situation n, it may be conducted with high
+Course Schedule 1.
+Guidance 2.
+Topics on Japanese education or school education+ group discussion 3.
+Topics on characteristics of Japanese society related to education + group discussion 4.
+Group work: preparation for group presentation 5.
+Group presentation, questions & answers 6.
+Guidance for school visit 7-8.
+School visit Homework If there are pre-handout materials, students will be required to read them before the course hour.
+The learning and preparation for group presentation requires you to work outside of course hours.
+Grading System You are evaluated by following; 1. contribution to the group discussion (20%) 2. group presentation, including reply to questions (50%) 3. report on the school visit (30%) Textbooks / Reading List Websites Website of Laboratory Additional Information This course is basically conducted face-to-face, buflex. at depending on the situation n, it may be conducted with high